rikyperdana/gas-autoForm/README.md

 `schema` : (required) A schema-like object that shares similiarity to meteor autoform library as explained in below section.

 `submit`: (optional) An object that may contain `value` and `class` property to style the submit button.

+`autoReset`: (optional) A boolean value to reset the form content after submission or not.
+The default is `false`.

 ### Schema rules
 A schema-object is an object of key:value pairs where the key represents the fieldName and the value represents the schema.